fatbit1/MPC60-LDK/README.md

 # MPC60-LDK
-MPC60 KEYBOARD LOOP and DELAY
+AKAI MPC60 KEYBOARD LOOP and DELAY
   This project uses this Arduino MIDILibrary: https://github.com/FortySevenEffects/arduino_midi_library

   The following features are supported by KLD.
   1) CHROMATIC KEYS: Mapping of an MPC60 sound to an external chromatic keyboard.
 Chords and polyphony are supported.
-  2) LOOP/REPETITION: Play the selected sound as a variable lenght loop.
+  2) LOOP/REPETITION: Play the selected sound as a rudimentary variable lenght loop.
   3) DECAY: Decrease the sound velocity at each repetition.

   Shopping list: